The government does not lend you money to buy a home when you get a loan through the Department of Veterans Affairs.

 - Lowering your down payment: You could finance up to 100 percent of your home’s value, meaning you don’t need a down payment.
 This is a huge benefit compared to other loans requiring anywhere from 3 to 20 percent down.

-- Lowering your interest rate: Mortgage interest rates fluctuate with the market, but VA loans typically offer lower rates than you’ll find in the wider market.
+- Lowering your interest rate: Mortgage interest rates fluctuate with the market, but VA loans typically offer lower rates than you’ll find on the broader market.

 - Lowering the required credit score: Lenders assess your risk as a borrower based on your credit history.
 Since the federal government will back your loan, banks can accept more loans from people with lower credit scores.